okoham/uda-ai-rl/README.md

 ## Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+This project is about training a reinforcement learning get that navigates in a square world and collects bananas.

-Unity ML Agents
+The given environment is modeled with Unity ML Agents.
+The agent is similar to a Deep-Q Network as described in "Human level control through deep reinforcement learning".

 ## Problem Description

+The task consists in training an agent that navigates in a 2D world populated with bananas.
-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The goal of the agent is to collect as many yellow bananas as possible, and to avoid blue bananas.

+The environment has two modes, one providing an image of the scene (pixels), and another providing ray-based perceptions of objects in front of the agent.
+In this project, only the second environment mode iis used.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+The state space has 37 dimensions (floating point numbers) and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.

 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:

     0 - move forward.
     1 - move backward.
     2 - turn left.
     3 - turn right.

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ## Getting Started